Updated: Oct 16, 2020

 Meranti is a pinkish to dark red wood out of Malaysia, Borneo, and the Philippines that is sometimes substituted for mahogany in cabinetwork, veneer, and finishes.

-With careful planning, strategic material selection, and a creative approach to making it possible, this timber-framed porch project is a great example of how Lewis Creek Company was able to partner with a homeowner to bring their dreams to life without breaking alignment with their budget.
+With careful planning, strategic material selection, and a creative approach to making it possible, this timber-framed porch project is a great example of how Lewis Creek Builders was able to partner with a homeowner to bring their dreams to life without breaking alignment with their budget.